Capturing Gaze Shifts for Guidance: Cross-Modal Fusion Enhancement for VLM Hallucination Mitigation: Experiments

 \subsection{Experimental Results}

-\tablename~\ref{tab:overall_hallucination_results} presents the performance on vision-hallucination datasets.
-GIFT consistently outperforms all baselines across datasets, including CHAIR, POPE, and MMHal-Bench, and across models of varying architectures and sizes, including LLaVA-1.5 7B, LLaVA-1.5 13B, and Qwen2-VL 7B.
-Compared to greedy decoding, GIFT achieves improvements of up to 20.7\% on CHAIR, 15.9\% on MMHal-Bench, and 3.0\% on POPE, while also improving output informativeness on MMHal-Bench by 11.7\%.
+\paragraph{Hallucination Mitigation Performance.} \tablename~\ref{tab:overall_hallucination_results} presents performance on vision-hallucination datasets.
+GIFT consistently outperforms all available baselines across datasets and models of varying architectures and sizes.
+Compared to greedy decoding, GIFT achieves improvements of up to 20.7\% on CHAIR, 15.9\% on MMHal-Bench, and 3.0\% on POPE, while also improving MMHal-Bench informativeness score by 11.7\%.
 These results demonstrate its effectiveness and robustness in mitigating hallucinations in vision-language models across diverse evaluation settings.
-Qualitative examples from MMHal-Bench are provided in Appendix~\ref{sec:qualitative_examples} to further illustrate its impact.
+Qualitative examples from MMHal-Bench are provided in Appendix~\ref{sec:qualitative_examples}.

+We observe that Qwen3-VL 8B, despite achieving the best performance on POPE and MMHal-Bench, shows higher CHAIR scores than other models.
+We attribute this to its tendency to generate detailed, reasoning-based descriptions that may be penalized by CHAIR's string-matching approach against predefined objects, suggesting the metric may need refinement for modern models producing nuanced outputs.

-In addition, \tablename~\ref{tab:overall_general_performance} presents benchmarking results on two general vision-language task datasets, SEED-Bench and MME.
-GIFT consistently achieves performance comparable to greedy decoding across datasets and models, indicating minimal impact on reasoning capabilities.
-In contrast, other baseline methods exhibit mixed results, highlighting the challenge of mitigating hallucination without compromising reasoning.
+\paragraph{General Vision-Language Performance.} As shown in \tablename~\ref{tab:overall_general_performance}, GIFT consistently maintains performance comparable to greedy decoding on SEED-Bench and MME benchmarks across all models, demonstrating minimal impact on general capabilities.
+Since these benchmarks primarily evaluate reasoning and general knowledge rather than visual perception accuracy, we do not expect GIFT to improve performance.
+In contrast, baseline methods show mixed results, with some exhibiting performance degradation, highlighting the challenge of mitigating hallucination while preserving general performance.